official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 24 September, after a draft had been agreed with the US.

-934. Lord Goldsmith was sent a copy of the FCO advice to No.10 of 27 August, setting out possible elements for a new resolution.335
+934. Lord Goldsmith was sent a copy of the FCO advice to No.10 of 27 August, setting out possible elements for a new resolution.[^335]

 935. In his statement for the Inquiry, Lord Goldsmith wrote that the letter of 27 August:

 “… attached a rudimentary outline of the terms of a possible resolution.
-I was shown the letter but I am sure I would have assumed that my advice was not required in relation to that text but that instead it would be sought on a more developed draft …”336
+I was shown the letter but I am sure I would have assumed that my advice was not required in relation to that text but that instead it would be sought on a more developed draft …”[^336]

-330 Statement, January 2010, page 7.
+[^330]: Statement, January 2010, page 7.
-331 Public hearing, 8 February 2010, page 13.
+[^331]: Public hearing, 8 February 2010, page 13.
-332 Public hearing, 2 February 2011, page 67.
+[^332]: Public hearing, 2 February 2011, page 67.
-333 Straw J. Last Man Standing: Memoirs of a Political Survivor.
+[^333]: Straw J. Last Man Standing: Memoirs of a Political Survivor.
 Macmillan, 2012.
-334 Straw J. Last Man Standing: Memoirs of a Political Survivor.
+[^334]: Straw J. Last Man Standing: Memoirs of a Political Survivor.
 Macmillan, 2012.
-335 Letter McDonald to Manning, 27 August 2002, ‘Iraq: Ultimatum’.
+[^335]: Letter McDonald to Manning, 27 August 2002, ‘Iraq: Ultimatum’.
-336 Statement, 4 January 2011, paragraph 1.15.
+[^336]: Statement, 4 January 2011, paragraph 1.15.

 366

-The Report of the Iraq Inquiry936.
-Sir David Manning proposed the establishment of an Ad Hoc Ministerial Group on Iraq to Mr Blair on 12 September (see Section 2).337 Setting out proposals for membership, Sir David wrote:
+936. Sir David Manning proposed the establishment of an Ad Hoc Ministerial Group on Iraq to Mr Blair on 12 September (see Section 2).[^337] Setting out proposals for membership, Sir David wrote:

 “This leaves the question of what to do about the Attorney.
 I assume that you would not want him to attend your Ad Hoc Groups except by invitation on specific occasions.”

-937. Mr Blair decided to wait to set up a Cabinet Group.338
+937. Mr Blair decided to wait to set up a Cabinet Group.[^338]

-938. There are no records of Lord Goldsmith’s direct involvement in UK Government discussions before his meeting with Mr Straw on 23 September, when Mr Straw had “stressed” that Mr Wood “had his full authority to talk to Lord Goldsmith”.339
+938. There are no records of Lord Goldsmith’s direct involvement in UK Government discussions before his meeting with Mr Straw on 23 September, when Mr Straw had “stressed” that Mr Wood “had his full authority to talk to Lord Goldsmith”.[^339]

-939. Mr Wood’s letter of 24 September stated that Lord Goldsmith would be “aware of the context and background” of the draft resolution and asked for his advice.340
+939. Mr Wood’s letter of 24 September stated that Lord Goldsmith would be “aware of the context and background” of the draft resolution and asked for his advice.[^340]

 940. Lord Goldsmith told the Inquiry that a “number of difficulties” had “prevented” him “from being more actively engaged” in advising on